+A 1099-C reports Cancellation of Debt Income (CODI).
 According to the IRS, if a debt is canceled, forgiven or discharged, you must include the canceled amount in your gross income, and pay taxes on that “income,” unless you qualify for an exclusion or exception.
 Creditors who forgive $600 or more are required to file Form 1099-C with the IRS.
-Nearly 2.7 million of these forms were processed by the IRS in 2009 and that number is expected to increase for the 2010 tax year.
+(You can find some tips for negotiating with creditors here.)

-If you’ve received a 1099-C, don’t ignore it.
-“A copy of that 1099 has been mailed to the Internal Revenue Service,” warns Steven J. Elliott, CPA, MST, Tax Director for Schwartz and Company, LLC.
+“A copy of that 1099 has been mailed to the Internal Revenue Service,” warned Steven J. Elliott, CPA, MST, Tax Director for Schwartz and Company, LLC.
 “The IRS is looking to have that income included in the tax return, unless there is an exception or exclusion.”

 Elliott goes on to caution that “Even if you don’t get a Form 1099-C from a creditor, the creditor may very well have submitted one to the IRS.
 If you haven’t listed the income on your tax return and the creditor has provided the information to the IRS, you could get a tax bill or worse, an audit notice.
 This could end up costing you more in IRS interest and penalties in the long run.”

-If you are accustomed to doing your own taxes, this is one situation where it can really pay to get expert advice from a tax professional* who has experience with this particular issue.
-Together with your tax advisor, you will be trying to determine whether you can avoid or reduce the amount of cancelled debt on which you have to pay taxes due to one of the following exceptions or exclusions:
+Next, you’ll want to figure out whether you quality for an exclusion or exception.
+If you don’t get it right (or ignore it all together), you may pay more in taxes than you have to.
+But figuring out how much you must pay may be easier said than done.
+As such, if you are accustomed to doing your own taxes, this is one situation where it can really pay to get expert advice from a tax professional* who has experience with this particular issue.
+Together with your tax adviser, you will be trying to determine whether you can avoid or reduce the amount of canceled debt on which you have to pay taxes due to one of the following exceptions or exclusions:

 Canceled Debt that Qualifies for Exclusion from Gross Income: